0jonjo/woche/README.md

 # Woche

-Woche is a collection of Bash scripts that assist in managing weekly tasks.
-It enables the creation of a new Markdown file for the current week and the addition of tasks to specific days.
-Woche, meaning 'week' in German.
+Woche is a program that assists in managing weekly tasks.
+It uses Bash scripts to enable the creation of a new Markdown file for the current week and the addition of tasks to specific days.
+It can navigate in the tasks of another weeks too.
+The word "Woche" means 'week' in German.
 You can choose between options with the names of the days in English or German.

 ## Features

 - Generates a new Markdown file for the current week, including headers for each day.
 - Allows the addition, editing and delete of tasks to a specific day of the week or line of the file.
+- Lists and shows the tasks of the different weeks.
 - Provides usage tips.

 ## Usage